Jakob Glesnes

-Jakob Glesnes (born 25 March 1994) is a Norwegian professional footballer who plays as a defender for the Philadelphia Union of Major League Soccer.
+Jakob Glesnes (born 25 March 1994) is a Norwegian professional footballer who plays as a defender for the LA Galaxy of Major League Soccer.

 Club career

 Early career

-He hails from Steinsland in Sund and started his career in local Skogsvåg IL.
+He hails from Steinsland in Sund Municipality (now part of Øygarden Municipality) and started his career in local Skogsvåg IL.
 In 2010, he started playing regular senior football as he transferred to Hald FK.
 After half a season he went on to Løv-Ham, which was soon merged to form FK Fyllingsdalen.
 He stayed with Fyllingsdalen until the summer of 2015, when he stepped up one tier to First Division club Åsane.

 Sarpsborg 08

 Glesnes had been on trial with multiple clubs domestic and abroad, including Liverpool FC, FC København, Brann, Sogndal, Hønefoss, Lillestrøm and Nest-Sotra.
 In 2016, he finally joined a first-tier club, Sarpsborg 08, and made his first-tier debut in March 2016 against Haugesund.

 Strømsgodset

 In March 2017, Glesnes was named captain for Strømsgodset.
 He scored his first goal for the club on 29 May 2017.